Are latest detected events of gravitational waves in favor of some models of inflation based on string theory?: Inflation in Brane-World Gravity

 where $H$ is the Hubble parameter and $ \gamma$ is the coupling between inflation $ \varphi$ and space expansion.
 Only the case of $ \gamma= 10^{-2}$ is marginally favored by considering the $ H_{0}$ measurement.
 The generalization of the KKLMMT model is called KKLTI with the potential of inverse harmonic function

 where at $ \mu \lesssim 1 $, a very good fit to the Planck 2018 data \cite{Planck2018} for $n=-4$ and an acceptable fit for $n=-2$ \cite{Linde2} are provided in the theory of $\alpha-$attractors \cite{Galante, Kallosh}.
 Therefore, it seems that the obtained range on $n<0$ in Eq.(\ref{sa}) is consistent with brane-world gravity based on the string theory due to corresponding measured strain sensitivity of the Adv.ligo and Virgo detectors during the time analyzed to determine the significance of GWGs.
-Therefore, it is concluded that our result tells us that the string theory with its special models (prototype and KKLTI) may be a better candidate of potential than other models based on GWGs.
+Also we can see that the obtained most sensitive upper limits of frequency band $\sim (20-100)$ Hz in recent paper \cite{pm} is within the frequency band $\sim (10^{-1}-10^{4})$ Hz of the correspond obtained ranges of $\beta$ in our work.
+Hence, it is concluded that our result tells us that the string theory with its special models (prototype and KKLTI) may be a good candidates of potential based on GWGs.
+From other hand as mentioned in introduction, the analysis of NANOGrav \cite{qwq} finds strong evidence of a stochastic GWs, modeled as a power-law, with common amplitude and spectral slope across pulsars.
+As one of the main source of stochastic GWs in the band 1-100 nHz is inflation \cite{qwq}.
+Therefore these results may emphasize the evidence of stochastic GWs that originated from inflation models such as prototype and KKLTI.